 Costco Mediterranean Salad

 About the Costco Mediterranean Salad:

 A friend raved about the Costco Mediterranean Salad, and in 2024, I dove in.
-The price was broken down on the package (at the time, $6.49 a pound – about the same price as Costco’s New York Strip Steak, just a few feet away was back then).
-Last time I checked, around Christmas, a few months ago, the salad was $5.99 a pound.
+The price was broken down on the package (at the time, $6.49 a pound plus sales tax).
+It was about the same price per pound as Costco’s New York Strip Steak, just a few feet away, was back then.

-The salad, by the way, was absolutely delish.
+The salad was absolutely delish.
 The dressing was intense, and the salad was a play on bright and salty, with a definite Greek-leaning vibe.
-And there were enough “extras” to keep things interesting.
+There were enough “extras” to keep things interesting.
 The slightly chewy orzo soaked in the dressing, but balanced it, too, and stood up to the ingredients without feeling stodgy.

+Costco Mediterranean Salad